norrisnovat/SAE-J2735-messages-decoder/README.md

 ## Overview
 These scripts decode SAE J2735 messages.
 Not every field is decoded, but desired fields can easily be added in the decoder.py script.
-The scripts are meant to decode only one message type at time from one .pcap file.
+The scripts are meant to decode only one message type at a time from one .pcap file.
 However, they may be edited to decode every message type within a file.
 Feel free to make your own changes!

 ## Prerequisites: